maniaclab/snowmass-connect-docs/docs/software.md

 # Access to Software

+You can access software on the Snomwass21 Connect node from:

+1. Local installations in `/local-scratch/software`
+2. CVMFS in commonly used repos for the High Energy Physics community
+2. OSG module environment

-You can access software on the Snomwass21 Connect node from a) local installations in `/local-scratch/software` b) from CVMFS in commonly used repos for the High Energy Physics community c) the OSG module environment.
-For applications that need to run on OSG grid, only options b) and c) are viable.
-We have created a new CVMFS repo in /cvmfs/snowmass21.opensciencegrid.org to create a library of applications specific to the collaboration.
-Software installed in that repo is made available on remote worker nodes on OSG.
+For applications that need to run on OSG grid, only options 2) and 3) are viable.
+Two new CVMFS repos contain applications deployed for OSG jobs
+`/cvmfs/snowmass21.opensciencegrid.org/software` and `/cvmfs/singularity.opensciencegrid.org/snowmass21software/`.

 ## The OSG Module Environment